hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/insert.md

    .execute();
 ```

-It's also possible &ndah; but not recommended &ndah; to omit these columns, as in:
+It's also possible &ndash; but not recommended &ndash; to omit these columns, as in:

 ```java
 ProductTable p = ProductDAO.newTable();